-- If unvaccinated for COVID-19, wear a protective face mask or covering when in public, indoors, or in close-quarters and when social distancing is not possible outdoors.
+- Wear a protective face mask or covering indoors at all times, and outdoors when social distancing is not possible.

 - Cover all coughs and sneezes, preferably with a tissue that can be discarded in a closed container after use.
 In absence of a tissue, use your sleeve or elbow.

 - Clean frequently touched surfaces and objects including buttons, door handles, counters, workstations, keyboards, etc.

 Note: All visitors to campus will be expected to follow these guidelines.

 For community members who are sick, the following is expected:

 - If you have a fever, remain home for at least 48 hours until your fever is gone without the use of fever-reducing medicines, such as acetaminophen.